opulo-inc/ohai/docs/lumen/additional-parts/index.md

 	![](img/static-camera-foot-rubber.jpg)
 - Place each `static-camera-foot` into a <span style="background-color:yellow"> yellow NEEDS QC bin</span> while it awaits inspection
 	![](img/static-camera-foot.png)

-	!!!note "TO DO: UPDATE THIS PHOTO DURING FIRST v4 BUILD"

 ### aux-staging-plate-foot
 - Clean print of any observed stringing